SamArul1308/Object_Detection/README.md

     <img src="images/Detection_image_5.png" width=900 height=500>
 </div>

-In the image below, a cardboard board is recognized as a TV.
+In the image below, a cardboard is recognized as a TV.
 Even though that recognition is not needed to be rectified for our implementation, the team can try to improve on the object detection.

 <div align="center">
     <img src="images/Detection_image_6.png" width=900 height=500>